adamabdelhamed/PowerArgs/readme.md

-    [ArgIgnore]                                         // Don't populate this property as an arg [StickyArg]                                         // Use the last used value if not specified [Query(typeof(MyDataSource))]                       // Easily query a data source
+    [ArgIgnore]                                         // Don't populate this property as an arg [StickyArg]                                         // Use the last used value if not specified [Query(typeof(MyDataSource))]                       // Easily query a data source [TabCompletion]                                     // Enable tab completion for parameter names (Can be customized)

 ###Validator Attributes
 These can be specified on argument properties.
 You can create custom validators by implementing classes that derive from ArgValidator.